ShivanandTardal/Image-Slider/README.md

 # Image-Slider
-Creating website by using standard HTML/CSS and JavaScript practices.
+My expertise includes using programming languages such as HTML, CSS, and JavaScript to create visually appealing and responsive sliders that enhance the user experience.